-The proposal is for the material change of use of an existing self-contained Motel unit to a Dwelling Unit/Multiple Dwelling Unit to provide for permanent occupation.
-The Dwelling Unit would have access to the storage facilities provided as part of this original development and would not require additional storage beyond exiting storage provided.
+The proposal is for the material change of use of an existing Caretakers Residence to a Dwelling Unit/Multiple Dwelling Unit to provide for permanent occupation by persons unrelated to the operation of the development.
+The Dwelling Unit would have access to the storage facilities provided as part of the original development and would not require additional storage beyond the exiting storage provided.